+$$a_1 \frac{dT}{dt} = a_3 \log_2\left(\frac{C}{C_0}\right) - a_0 T - a_2 \int_0^t \frac{dT(t')}{dt'} \frac{dt'}{\sqrt{t - t'}}$$ (1)

-$$a{1}\frac{dT}{dt} = a{3}\log{2}\left(\frac{C}{C{0}}\right) - a{0}T - a{2}\int{0}^{t}\frac{dT(t')}{dt'}\frac{dt'}{\sqrt{t-t'}}$$ where C(t) is CO2 concentration; $C_0 = 280$ ppm is the initial concentration at t = 0; a_1 is the heat capacity of the oceanic mixed layer; a_2 is ocean vertical diffusivity; $a_3 \simeq 1.3$ °C is climate sensitivity not accounting for any feedbacks; and $1/a_0$ is the climate feedback factor, such that a_3/a_0 is the full climate sensitivity, which is ~3.4 °C for CLIMBER-3 α .
-This model, with parameters a{0-2} calibrated to match CLIMBER-3 α , reproduces the global mean temperature simulated by CLIMBER-3 α very well until about 2100 (black dashed line in Fig. 5a).
-However, at the beginning of the 22nd century, the CLIMBER-3 α result deviates from the simple diffusive ocean heat uptake relationship: While the latter projects a steady cooling trend all the way until 2500, CLIMBER-3 α projects a substantial slow-down of the cooling around the year 2110 (vertical dashed line in Fig. 5).
+where C(t) is CO2 concentration; $C_0 = 280$ ppm is the initial concentration at t = 0; a_1 is the heat capacity of the oceanic mixed layer; a_2 is ocean vertical diffusivity; $a_3 \simeq 1.3^{\circ}$ C is climate sensitivity not accounting for any feedbacks; and $1/a_0$ is the climate feedback factor, such that a_3/a_0 is the full climate sensitivity, which is $\sim 3.4 \,^{\circ}$ C for CLIMBER-3 α .

+This model, with parameters a{0-2} calibrated to match CLIMBER-3 α , reproduces the global mean temperature simulated by CLIMBER-3 α very well until about 2100 (black dashed line in Fig. 9a).
+However, at the beginning of the 22nd century, the CLIMBER-3 α result deviates from the simple diffusive ocean heat uptake relationship: While the latter projects a steady cooling trend all the way until 2500, CLIMBER-3 α projects a substantial slow-down of the cooling around the year 2110 (vertical dashed line in Fig. 9).
 The cooling rate thereafter remains almost 50% lower than suggested by Eq.
 (1) for about two centuries, consequently arriving at a significantly higher temperature.
 Plotted versus CO2-equivalent GHG concentration, this is visible as a clear excursion from the smooth hysteresis projected according to Eq.
-(1) (Fig. 9).
+(1) (Fig. 10).

 To test the robustness of this behaviour, we have conducted additional simulations using a set of scenarios that are identical to RCP3-PD until 2070.
-Thereafter, we set CO_2 emissions in RCP3-PD equal to zero or two, three, four or five times as large negative emissions as in the original RCP3-PD, respectively.
-Using these modi-

-- fied RCP3-PD scenarios, we then computed radiative forcings identical to the process that was followed for generating the recommended CMIP5 GHG concentrations of the RCPs (for details, see Meinshausen et al., 2010).
-Under all these modified RCP3-PD scenarios, CLIMBER-3α projects a drop in the cooling rate at the same time, near the year 2110, i.e., some decades after global mean temperature started to decline (thin - 10 grey lines in Fig. 5a).
+Thereafter, we set CO2 emissions in RCP3-PD equal to zero or two, three, four or five times as large negative emissions as in the original RCP3-PD, respectively.
+Using these modified RCP3-PD scenarios, we then computed radiative forcings following the same process as in generating the recommended CMIP5 GHG concentrations of the RCPs (for details, see Meinshausen et al., 2011).
+Under all these modified RCP3-PD scenarios, CLIMBER- 3α projects a drop in the cooling rate at the same time, near the year 2110, i.e., some decades after global mean temperature started to decline (thin grey lines in Fig. 9a).
 For zero emissions after 2070 (top grey line), this even leads to a slow global warming until the early 24th century, despite the net decrease in radiative forcing.
-Again, viewed relative to CO_2 -equivalent GHG concentration, Eq.
-(1) yields essentially the same hysteresis for all the scenarios (Fig. 9, dashed grey lines), while the CLIMBER-3 α projections for the modified scenarios depart from that hysteresis soon after the peak (solid grey lines).
+Again, viewed relative to CO2-equivalent GHG concentration, Eq.
+(1) yields essentially the same hysteresis for all the scenarios (Fig. 10, dashed grey lines), while the CLIMBER-3 α projections for the modified scenarios depart from that hysteresis soon after the peak (solid grey lines).

-This result suggests that, on the one hand, the global mean temperature response of the coupled climate model to a peak-and-decline scenario such as RCP3-PD is, up until about 70 years after the peak in GHG concentrations, mainly governed by the heat capacity of the oceanic mixed layer and heat exchange with the deep ocean due to mixing.
-The inertia induced by these processes delays the cooling that results from the decline in GHG concentrations.
-On the other hand, another mechanism comes into play around the year 2110 that further reduces the cooling rate, over a period of two centuries, by almost 50%.
+This result suggests that, on the one hand, the global mean temperature response of the coupled climate model to a peakand-decline scenario such as RCP3-PD is, up until about 70 years after the peak in GHG concentrations, mainly governed by the heat capacity of the oceanic mixed layer and heat exchange with the deep ocean due to mixing.
+The inertia